Monday, July 2, 2018

 Having built in Evia your far-famed monastery, David, you brought together a great multitude of monks, and having instructed them with salvific teachings, you departed for Heaven to intercede for us.

-As you fended off the attack of mosquitos in Disto by your intercessions, O wonder-working David; quickly chase away every affliction and unclean thought from us by your prayers to Christ.
+As you fended off the attack of mosquitos in Disto by your intercessions, O wonder-working David, quickly chase away every affliction and unclean thought from us by your prayers to Christ.

 You endured the false accusation of the faithless enemies of the Spirit, David, in Lebadeia; deliver your suppliants likewise from the same, O saint, so that we may gladly keep the laws of Christ.